 The 3m.50 square sanctuary chamber sheltered a linga on a pedestal and must once have contained a hanging velum, the stone suspension hooks for which can still be seen.
 To the left of the entrance one can see a large figure of Vishnou, whose four arms carry the usual attributes - a disc, a sphere, a conch and a club.
 One of his feet rests on a pedestal next to a figure in prayer, while the other stands on a lotus blossom being held by a female figure on a background of undulating lines (waves of the Ocean).
 This is clearly a representation of the "three strides of Vishnou", with which the god won possession of the world.
 To the right is a Vishnou mounted on the shoulders of Garuda between two seated figures in prayer.
 In front, another Vishnou with eight arms is framed by six rows of standing figures in prayer which multiply in number from bottom to top and are for the most part masculine, above all of which there is a frieze of other praying figures and an enormous lizard.

-The extreme northern tower, although unfortunately truncated at their midriff, is also sculpted internally with figures, replicating the female aspect of the central sanctuary and perhaps consecrated to Lakshmi, the wife of Vishnou.
+The extreme northern tower is also sculpted internally with figures (although unfortunately truncated at the waist) replicating the female aspect of the central sanctuary and perhaps consecrated to Lakshmi, the wife of Vishnou.
 A pedestal was found there during clearing works, ornate on three sides of its plinth with small figures in prayer.

 The three other towers have their walls bare.
 In places one can see again the remains of their false brick doors, and on the middle northern tower some fragments of sculpted pilasters.
 The best preserved of the lintels (Vishnou on Garuda) is to be found on the extreme southern tower.
 Internally, the secondary towers measure only three metres across.